Bread05/Epicgamergaminggamergame/README.md

 and if this is still complicated which i understand just read the unity docs thats how i learned to make my own scripts instead of copying others you can also just make a sword model and put it here export it in blender as a obj also

+I cant even enter play mode any longer because there are "compile errors" i dont know what caused them but im gonna try to redownload the zip and see if it is something i did or just a problem with the actual zip file.
+If i can figure that out i am pretty sure my script should be good to go for the weapon switching. so i've got all the script written for switching the weapons with the "1" and "2"